-The Archdiocese operates several insurance plans, employee and priest benefit plans, and other services on behalf of parishes, schools, agencies, and employees.
-The administration of these plans on a combined basis allows us to provide significant leverage and expertise that would otherwise be difficult for individual parishes, schools, or agencies to achieve.
+The Archdiocese operates several insurance plans, employee and priest retirement plans, and other services on behalf of parishes, schools, agencies, and employees.
+The administration of these plans on a combined basis allows us to provide significant leverage and expertise that would otherwise be difficult for individual parishes, schools, or agencies to achieve on their own.